83% of those eligible for need-based assistance received Villanova Grants for a total of $19.4 million. The average

 The average assistance package for students with demonstrated financial need (combining need based grants, scholarships, loans and student employment) was $37,602.

-For 2014-2015 Villanova University will fund more than $96 million in need and non-need based financial assistance to undergraduate students.
+For 2014-2015 Villanova University will fund more than $96 million in need-based financial assistance and merit-based scholarships for undergraduate students.
 Of this total, more than $64 million will be awarded through the need-based Villanova Grant program.

 Freshman Class of 2019 Financial Assistance application deadlines: